- Aminatou Haidarhuman rights activist from Western Sahara.

-The 2019 Right Livelihood Awards have just been announced.
+The 2019 Right Livelihood Awards are being given out this week in Stockholm.
 One of this year’s honorees of the “Alternative Nobel” is Sahrawi human rights activist Aminatou Haidar.
-She has spent decades peacefully resisting the Moroccan opposition of Western Sahara, often called “Africa’s Last Colony.”
+She has spent decades peacefully resisting the Moroccan occupation of Western Sahara, often called “Africa’s Last Colony.”
 Democracy Now! interviewed Haidar in 2014.

 AMY GOODMAN: This is Democracy Now!, democracynow.org, The War and Peace Report.
 I’m Amy Goodman.
 The 2019 Right Livelihood Awards have just been announced, otherwise known as the “Alternative Nobel Prize.”
 One of this year’s honorees is Sahrawi human rights activist Aminatou Haidar.
 She’s a native of Western Sahara, a territory in northwest Africa that’s been under occupation by the kingdom of Morocco since 1975, after the departure of Western Sahara’s longtime colonial ruler, Spain.